mapattacker/datascience/unsupervised.rst

   :align: center

 Each signal value, i.e., y-axis is then sliced horizontally into regions, and assigned an alphabet.

+Lastly, we use a distance scoring metric, through a fixed lookup table to easily calculate the total scores between each pair of PAA.

-If the PAA fall in a region, we assume they are the same, i.e., distance = 0.
+E.g., if the PAA fall in a region or its immediate adjacent one, we assume they are the same, i.e., distance = 0.
 Else, a distance value is assigned.
 The total distance is then computed to derice a distance metric.

 For this instance: